 1. Is there any legislation relating to working from home in your country?

-The Labour Code enables work from home in general for all employees based on a written agreement with employer.
-The law regulates, among other things, the termination of agreement, reimbursement of costs related to work from home, employer’s possibility to order home working unilaterally and requests for home working for protected employees.
+The Labour Code enables remote work in general for all employees based on a written agreement with the employer.
+The law regulates, among other things, the termination of the agreement, reimbursement of costs related to remote work, employer’s possibility to order remote working unilaterally and requests for remote working for protected employees.

 2. How can working from home be implemented in a company (e.g. through collective bargaining agreements, a unilateral decision, employment contracts)?

-Working from home can only be implemented under an individual written agreement with an employee (i.e. in the employment contract or in a separate agreement).
-However, the Labour Code does not state the mandatory requirements for such an agreement and, therefore, the agreement can be rather simple and the specific conditions of work from home can be determined unilaterally by the employer in an internal policy.
+Remote working can only be implemented under an individual written agreement with an employee (i.e. in the employment contract or in a separate agreement).
+However, the Labour Code does not state the mandatory requirements for such an agreement and, therefore, the agreement can be rather simple and the specific conditions of remote work can be determined unilaterally by the employer in an internal policy.

-4. Can an employee force an employer to allow him to work remotely?
+4. Can an employee force an employer to allow them to work remotely?

 Strictly and legally speaking, yes.
 According to the Czech Labour Code, the employee’s work is performed at the employer’s expense.
 Therefore, employers are obliged to provide all employees with the required working equipment and supplies (typically IT and office equipment) regardless of the employee’s place of work.
 Alternatively, the employer may agree that the employee will be reimbursed for the costs of purchasing supplies.